zixianwang2022/Megatron-LM/examples/mamba/README.md

 pattern used. `--hybrid-override-pattern` can be used to specify a different pattern than the default, algorithmically-generated one.

-## Mamba1 vs Mamba2
+## Mamba vs Mamba-2

-The code instantiates Mamba2 by default.
-To select the Mamba1 code-path, change the imports at the top of [mamba_layer_specs.py](../../megatron/core/models/mamba/mamba_layer_specs.py), as specified there.
+The code instantiates Mamba-2 by default.
+To select the Mamba code-path, change the imports at the top of [mamba_layer_specs.py](../../megatron/core/models/mamba/mamba_layer_specs.py), as specified there.